ptiede/Comrade.jl/paper/paper.md

 # Summary

-`Comrade` is a Bayesian modeling package targeted for very-long-baseline interferometry written in the Julia programming language [@bezanson2015julia]. `Comrade` aims at providing VLBI modeling/image reconstructions of black holes and active galactic nuclei.
-Furthermore, it focuses on providing uncertainty quantification of image and physical source properties, such as the accretion state of the black hole.
-The package has already been widely used within the Event Horizon Telescope Collaboration and will generally be useful for VLBI researchers and students.
+`Comrade` is a Bayesian modeling package, targeted for very-long-baseline interferometry (VLBI) and written in the Julia programming language [@bezanson2015julia]. `Comrade` aims at producing VLBI image of black holes and active galactic nuclei.
+Furthermore, it focuses on providing uncertainty quantification of image and physical source properties, such as a black hole's accretion state.
+The package has already been widely used within the Event Horizon Telescope Collaboration and will be useful for expert and novice VLBI researchers.

 # Statement of need

 Radio interferometric measurements provide the highest resolution images ever produced, culminating in the first image of a black hole [@EHTCI; @EHTCIV; @EHTCVI].
 However, producing VLBI images is not straightforward.
-An ideal VLBI telescope measures the Fourier transform of the image, $I$:
+An ideal VLBI array samples the Fourier transform of the image, $I$:

 $$
 V(u,v) = \int I(\alpha, \beta) e^{2\pi i (u\alpha + v\beta)}d\alpha d\beta.
 $$

-In general, VLBI data sets provide an incomplete sampling of $V(u_i, v_j)$ in the Fourier domain.
-Therefore, it is impossible to construct a single image $I$ given the measurements $V(u_i, v_j)$.
-Instead, infinitely many images are "consistent" with the data, or in other words, the image is uncertain.
-Quantifying this uncertainty is especially relevant for the Event Horizon Telescope, which typically has only 4-5 unique baselines^[ALMA/APEX and JCMT/SMA are essentially sampling the same image structure] before aperture synthesis.
-Therefore, to quantify what image structures are robust, a notion of uncertainty is required.
-To model this uncertainty, `Comrade` uses Bayesian inference and views the VLBI imaging problem as a Bayesian inverse problem.
+In general, VLBI data sets provide an incomplete sampling of $V(u_i, v_i)$ in the Fourier domain.
+Therefore, VLBI images are inherently uncertain and quantifying this uncertainty is fundamental to the VLBI imaging problem.
+This quantification especially significant for the Event Horizon Telescope, which typically has only 5-8 distinct sites.
+To model this uncertainty, `Comrade` uses Bayesian inference and casts VLBI imaging as a Bayesian inverse problem.

-Given the diverse nature of AGN and black holes, `Comrade` includes geometric models, such as gaussian's, disks, rings, crescents to extract relevant features.
+Given the diverse nature of AGN and black holes, `Comrade` includes geometric models, such as Gaussians, disks, rings, crescents to extract relevant features.
 For non-parametric modeling/imaging, `Comrade` includes a rasterized image model similar to the one described in @themaging.
-Finally, due to `Comrade`'s flexible model interface, we have used it with direct physical modeling of accretion flows and intrinsic spacetime.
+Finally,  `Comrade`'s flexible model interface, enables direct physical modeling of an accretion flow in curved spacetime.

-Bayesian inference is numerically demanding relative to traditional VLBI imaging methods.
-Traditionally the computational demands of Bayesian inference in VLBI modeling have required writing large sections of the code in a lower-level language, e.g., `C`/`C++`.
-However, this comes at a substantial cost to the end-user and makes it difficult for researchers to add their own models.
-One solution is to write an additional wrapper in a higher-level language like Python.
-However, this solution often doubles the amount of work for a developer and does not solve the extensibility issues. `Comrade` solves this problem by using the Julia programming language.
+Bayesian inference is numerically demanding relative to traditional VLBI imaging and modeling methods.
+Traditionally these computational demands have required writing large sections of the code in a lower-level language, e.g., `C`/`C++`.
+However, this approach comes at a substantial cost to the end-user makes it difficult for researchers to add their own models. `Comrade` solves this problem by using the Julia programming language.
 Julia was designed to solve this two-language problem by having `C`-like performance while maintaining a Python-esque syntax and programming experience.
-Julia allows `Comrade` to have a simple user interface while maintaining the performance characteristics required for Bayesian analysis of VLBI data.

 As Julia is a differentiable programming language, all `Comrade` models are natively differentiable.
-Automatic differentiability is unique for an EHT modeling library.
-Other libraries of similar scope require hand-coded gradients or use finite-difference methods.
 Utilizing gradient information to explore the parameter space quickly will be necessary to find reasonable image structures as image complexity grows.
-For images of the central black hole of AGN, this is the norm due to complicated accretion structure. `Comrade` is therefore well equipped to deal with the Bayesian VLBI imaging problem.
+For images of the central black hole of AGN, this is the norm due to complicated accretion structure. `Comrade` is therefore well equipped to deal with the Bayesian VLBI imaging problem, even for large VLBI arrays.

-To sample from the posterior `Comrade` has interfaces to nested sampling algorithms `NestedSamplers` [@ns] and `AdvancedHMC` [@AHMC] by default, but it is easy for users to use different samplers.
+To sample from the posterior `Comrade` has interfaces to nested sampling algorithms, `NestedSamplers` [@ns] and `AdvancedHMC` [@AHMC] by default.
+Moreover, users can specify their own samplers.
 To make it easy to use `Comrade` with other posterior samplers, the `Comrade` includes functionality that transforms the posterior density from the parameter space $P$ to $\mathbb{R}^n$, as well as the unit hypercube, which is needed for Hamiltonian Monte Carlo and nested sampling respectively.

-As a result of `Comrade`'s design, it makes it easy to quickly produces posteriors of VLBI data.
-Here we show an example program that reproduces results from [@EHTCVI].
+As a result of `Comrade`'s design, it makes it easy to quickly produce posteriors of VLBI data.
+Here we show an example program that reproduces results from @EHTCVI.
 Namely and produces posterior of the image structure of the black hole in M 87^[On an Intel i5-7200U chip, this finishes in 165s].

 ```julia
 using Comrade